KeyboardKit/KeyboardKit/README.md

 This gives your controller access to additional functionality, such as new lifecycle functions like `viewWillSetupKeyboard()`, observable state like `keyboardContext`, services like `keyboardActionHandler` and much more.

-The default ``KeyboardInputViewController`` behavior is to setup an English `SystemKeyboard`.
-It will then call `viewWillSetupKeyboard()` when the keyboard view should be created or updated.
+The default ``KeyboardInputViewController`` behavior is to setup a standard `SystemKeyboard`, then call `viewWillSetupKeyboard()` when the keyboard view should be created or updated.

-To set up KeyboardKit with a custom view, you can override `viewWillSetupKeyboard()` and call `.setup(with:)` to customize the `SystemKeyboard` or use a custom view:
+To set up KeyboardKit with a custom view, you can override `viewWillSetupKeyboard()` and call `.setup(with:)` to customize the `SystemKeyboard` or use a completely custom view:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {